The Fair Work Agency

 What is the Fair Work Agency?

-The proposed FWA is being billed as a single enforcement body for workplace rights.
+The FWA is being billed as a single enforcement body for workplace rights.

 Its aim?
 To streamline how employment laws are enforced and to work with and support employers in complying with the law, resolving issues.

-The FWA would bring these powers together under one roof—making enforcement more coordinated and, potentially, more effective.
+The Fair Work Agency brings these powers together under one roof—making enforcement more coordinated and, potentially, more effective.

-By bringing these under one roof, the agency would create a central point of contact for issues related to:
+By bringing these under one agency, the FWA becomes a central point of contact for issues related to:

 The government wants to crack down on rogue employers, improve compliance, and ensure vulnerable workers don’t fall through the cracks.